The White House has removed an important report on sexual violence from its website

 We’ve reached out to the White House for comment but have yet to hear back.
 It’s worth pointing out, however, that it’s common for any new administration to make some changes to the website once the new leader is in charge.

-We can only surmise what the issue is the Trump administration has with the report for now but perhaps it has to do with erasure of anything not from this current administration — Trump doesn’t want to give the American people access to that information because Trump didn’t put his hands on it.Featured Image: Pete Marovich/Bloomberg/Getty Images
+We can only surmise for now what issue the Trump administration has with the report but perhaps it has to do with erasure of anything not from this current administration — Trump doesn’t want to give the American people access to that information because Trump didn’t put his hands on it.Featured Image: Pete Marovich/Bloomberg/Getty Images

 0